WISER: A Semantic Approach for Expert Finding in Academia based on Entity Linking: Validation

 \subsection{Experiments}

 Section \ref{sec:wiser} has described several possible techniques that \wiser{} can use to implement its document-centric and profile-centric strategies.
 In this section we experiment all these proposals by varying also their involved parameters.
 More precisely, for the document-centric strategies we experiment different document rankings and investigate also several data-fusion techniques that allow us to assign one single score to each candidate expert given all of its documents that are pertinent with the input query (see Tables \ref{table:synquery} and \ref{table:datafusionscore}).
 For the profile-centric strategies, we experiment the \textit{exact-} and \textit{related-}match scoring methods summarized in Tables \ref{table:semquery:exactmatch} and \ref{table:semquery:relatedmatch}.
 At the end, from all these figures we derive the best possible configurations of \wiser{}, and then compare them against the state-of-the-art approaches \cite{DBLP:journals/corr/GyselRW16}.
 This comparison will allow us to eventually design and implement a state-of-the-art version of \wiser{} that further improves the best known results, by means of a proper orchestration of document-centric, profile-centric and data-fusion strategies.
+Finally, in the last part of this Section we will conclude the experiments with a run-time evaluation and a qualitative analysis that will show how the combination of document- and profile-centric strategies does not only improve the quality of the returned results, but it also does not significantly alter the latency response of the system.

 \textbf{Evaluation of the Document-Centric Strategies.} We configure \wiser{} to first rank documents via various scoring functions: i.e. \texttt{tf-idf}, \texttt{BM25}, or \texttt{Language Modeling} with \texttt{Dirichlet} or \texttt{Jelinek-Mercer} smoothing.
 Then, we compute a score for each author that combines two or more of the previous rankings via one of the data-fusion techniques described in Section~\ref{sec:wiser-query-time} and summarized in Table \ref{table:datafusionscore}.
 As far as the smoothing configurations for \texttt{Dirichlet} or \texttt{Jelinek-Mercer} approaches are concerned, we set $\mu=2000$ and $\lambda=0.1$, as suggested by the documentation of \textsc{Elasticsearch}.